Megaprog/ObjectSerializer/README.md

 ObjectSerializer
 ================

-For easy serialize/deserialize Java object to/from byte array or String
+For easy serialize/deserialize Java objects to/from byte array or String